At a glance

 With AMOS up and running, SunExpress’ latest digitalisation project, named “Paperless Aircraft Maintenance Operations” is fully operational.
 SunExpress intends to save 1 million pieces of paper annually through this project, which was initiated in 2019 to eliminate paper-based processes in their aircraft maintenance.
 Swiss-AS was selected as the partner of choice to provide the most suitable solutions to help them reach their objectives with AMOS awarded as their maintenance engineering software.

 The cooperation between Swiss-AS and SunExpress started in February 2020 with the kick-off meeting and a couple of training sessions.
 Unfortunately, COVID started at this time, and the project was officially frozen for several months.
 Since the restart of the project in 2021, SunExpress has been implementing a large-scale scope without the need for extensive project management and business consulting support from Swiss-AS, thanks to having experienced Key Users and Project Managers with previous AMOS experience.

-After 2 years, the project went successfully live on the night of December 31st starting the new year off in the right way, and SunExpress successfully started to use tablets for aircraft maintenance operations, fully digitally without the use of paper.
+After 2 years, the project successfully went live on the night of December 31st, starting the new year off in the right way, and SunExpress successfully started to use tablets for aircraft maintenance operations, fully digitally without the use of paper.

 Wide scope of AMOS usage to support digital transformation objectives

 Besides integration with existing flight and finance systems, SunExpress decided for a large scope of add-on modules, including the full AMOSmobile suite (consisting of AMOSmobile/EXEC and AMOSmobile/STORES), as well as e-signature, becoming the first approved airline in Türkiye to go “paperless”.
 The e-jobcards are created and completed right from AMOS and allows the e-signature to be completed through PDF Overlay.
 This process allows the record keeping remaining entirely digital.